nicolelee63/portfolio/contact.md

 feature-img: "img/color.png"
 ---

-If you would like to connect, please contact me using the form below.
+Say Hello!
+Submit the form below and I'll be in touch soon.

 <form action="https://getsimpleform.com/messages?form_api_token=c5a26fa3dbee027bf966106e0fc88733" method="post">
   <!-- the redirect_to is optional, the form will redirect to the referrer on submission -->